Medical Detox Treatment

 Cost of Medical Detox

 Use your insurance plan.
 Most private insurance plans also offer at least partial—if not full—coverage for this type of care.
 Many insurance plans will cover detox because it is the first step in one’s treatment for substance abuse.
-However, you must remember to seek rehab after your withdrawal period has ended.
+However, you must remember to seek rehab after your withdrawal period.

 Depending on your insurance coverage you might be able to offset a significant portion of the costs.
 It’s recommended to call your health insurance provider to get an estimate for how much of the medical detox they’ll pay for.
 We understand that going through your insurance policy can be challenging, time-consuming, and frustrating.